peterhenryd/herbolution/crates/simd-noise/README.md

-# rust-simd-noise
+# simd-noise

-This is a fork of [verpeteren/rust-simd-noise](https://github.com/verpeteren/rust-simd-noise) and [arduano/simdeez](https://github.com/arduano/simdeez).
-I have made the following changes to both:
+This is a fork of [verpeteren/rust-simd-noise](https://github.com/verpeteren/rust-simd-noise) (`crate::`) and [arduano/simdeez](https://github.com/arduano/simdeez) (`crate::simd`).
+The following changes have been made:

-- "finished" (exposed as a public API, really) support for ARM Neon,
+- Support for Neon has been exposed, and the crate doesn't fail to compile on ARM targets;
-- noise dimensions are now compile-time constants removing the need for heap allocation (dynamic sizes will be added back later),
+- noise dimensions are now compile-time constants removing the need for heap allocation (dynamic sizes will be added back later as an option, since heap allocation is often desirable);
-- overall API changes to what I personally find to be more ergonomic.
+- overall API changes to better suit the needs of the Herbolution project.